aslamhus/aslamhus/README.md

 ### React Table Component
 I built my own Table component that handles operations like sorting, filtering, pagination and select and deleting rows.
+This is the front end solution that works nicely with the above database classes.

 ### Backup applet